 First, you will need to set up your CurrentWare Server on a network that has a Public Static IP address (obtained from your Internet service provider).

 Then, you will need to configure your router’s setting.
 On your router’s configuration page, go to the Port Forwarding Settings

 Forward the CurrentWare port traffic to the LAN IP address of your CurrentWare Server

 - 8988 to 8999 (TCP and UDP) – CurrentWare Console and Clients

 - 1024 (TCP and UDP) – CurrentWare Screenshot Port

-This is a sample picture of a Linksys router’s port forwarding configuration screen.
-If you are not using Linksys, the menu items and labels may vary.
+This is a sample picture of a router’s port forwarding configuration screen.
+The menu items and labels may vary.

 Don’t know how to get into your router’s configuration page?
 Check out this resource: https://portforward.com/how-to-port-forward/#setup